makrai/notes/zhong-2105-larger-pretrained.md

 * from conclusion: we developed metrics that compute variance and correlation of improvements conditioned on instance accuracy
-* we find that, on the MNLI in-domain development set, the accuracy “decays” from BERTLARGE to BERTMINI on at least ∼4% of the instances, which is
+* we find that, on the MNLI in-domain development set, the accuracy “decays” from BertLarge to BertMini on at least ∼4% of the instances, which is
   * significant given that the improvement in overall accuracy is 10%
   * These decaying instances contain more controversial or wrong labels, but also correct ones (Section 4.2)
   * ie larger pretrained language models are not uniformly better

 # 2 Data, Models, and Predictions

-* we considered different sizes of the BERT architecture and
+* we considered different sizes of the Bert architecture and
 * finetuned them on
   * Quora Question Pairs (QQP 2 )
   * Multi-Genre Natural Language Inference (MNLI; Williams+ (2020))